ABHILASHBHARADWAJ-K/Half-Car-Model/README.md

 >### Data Extraction & Refining

 Data has been collected for parametrised road input and velocity with different damping factors which give various stabilisation times for different damping coefficients.
 Body is considered stable when the displacement amplitude reaches 2% of its max amplitude.
 Time-Amplitude data has been extracted in the excel sheet for various combinations of C1 and C2 for given road profile and for every (C1, C2) pair, there is an associated stabilization time (t) that is marked and listed out in a seperate sheet.
+The wheelbase defines the time of delay between the front and rear bump actions.
+Parameters taken in this model are of BMW M3, which can be altered according to the simulation.